html5rocks/updates.html5rocks.com.new/_posts/2015-03-12-push-notifications-on-the-open-web.md

 The **gcm\_sender\_id** (i.e. the project number) is used by Chrome when establishing a subscription with GCM.
-This means that GCM can link a subscriptionId to a corresponding project number and this can be matched with the corresponding public API key.
+This means that GCM can link a specific subscription to a corresponding project number and this can be matched with the corresponding public API key.
 This ensures that your server is permitted to send messages to the client web app by validating these three pieces of information against the IP Addresses whitelisted in the project you set up on